secureblue/secureblue/README.md

 - Remove SUID-root from [numerous binaries](https://github.com/secureblue/secureblue/blob/live/files/scripts/removesuid.sh) and replace functionality [using capabilities](https://github.com/secureblue/secureblue/blob/live/files/system/usr/bin/setcapsforunsuidbinaries)
 - Disable Xwayland by default (for GNOME, Plasma, and Sway images)
 - Mitigation of [LD_PRELOAD attacks](https://github.com/Aishou/wayland-keylogger) via `ujust toggle-bash-environment-lockdown`
-- Disable a variety of services by default (including cups, geoclue, and others)
+- Disable a variety of services by default (including cups, geoclue, passim, and others)
+- Removal of the unmaintained and suid-root fuse2 by default
 - (Non-userns variants) Disabling unprivileged user namespaces
 - (Non-userns variants) Replacing bubblewrap with bubblewrap-suid so flatpak can be used without unprivileged user namespaces